RedisAI/RedisAI/docs/commands.md

 ## AI.SCRIPTEXECUTE

 The **`AI.SCRIPTEXECUTE`** command runs a script stored as a key's value on its specified device.
-It a list of keys, input tensors and addtional script args.
+It receives a list of Redis keys, a list of input tensors and an additional list of arguments to be used in the script.

 The run request is put in a queue and is executed asynchronously by a worker thread.
 The client that had issued the run request is blocked until the script run is completed.
 When needed, tensors data is automatically copied to the device prior to execution.